Ernest Louis, Grand Duke of Hesse: Early life

-Ernest Louis grew up in a loving household, with parents who demonstrated their affection for their children, which was unusual for those with their social standing.
-He grew very attached to his parents and siblings, and it was his misfortune that he was fated to witness several deaths among them during his childhood.
-When he was five, his only brother Prince Friedrich died.
-The two boys had been playing a game when the younger boy, who suffered from haemophilia, fell through a window onto the balcony twenty feet below.
+Ernest Louis grew up in a loving household, with parents who demonstrated their affection for their children, which was unusual for those of their social standing.
+He became very attached to his parents and siblings, and it was his misfortune that he witnessed several deaths among them during his childhood.
+When he was four, his only brother, Prince Friedrich died.
+The two boys had been playing a game when Friedrich, who suffered from haemophilia, fell through a window onto the balcony twenty feet below.
 Ernest Louis was inconsolable.
 "When I die, you must die too, and all the others.
 Why can't we all die together?
 I don't want to die alone, like Frittie," he told his nurse.
 To his mother he said, "I dreamt that I was dead and was gone up to Heaven, and there I asked God to let me have Frittie again and he came to me and took my hand."

 In 1878, when Ernest was ten, an epidemic of diphtheria swept through Darmstadt.
 His father and all the children, except Elisabeth, who was visiting her paternal grandmother, fell ill.
-Princess Alice cared for her sick husband and children, but on 16 November, the youngest of them, Princess Marie, died.
+Alice cared for her sick husband and children, but on 16 November the youngest of them, Marie, died.
 Alice kept the news from her family for several weeks, until Ernest Louis, who was devoted to little Marie, asked for his sister.
 When his mother revealed Marie's death, Ernest Louis was overcome with grief.
 In comforting her grieving son, Alice kissed him.
-She fell ill within a week, and died on 14 December, the anniversary of her own father's death.
+She fell ill within a week and died on 14 December, the anniversary of her own father's death.

+Between May 1887 and December 1888, Ernest had his first affair, with Alexander von Frankenberg und Ludwigsdorf (1861-1911).
+The two men exchanged love poems addressed to "Alex" and "Ernie".
+Alexander wrote: Ich kann nur an dich denken,/Bei allem was ich thu‘/ Zum Liebsten thut‘s mich lenken/ Und das mein Schatz bist Du ("I can only think of you/ In everything I do/ It leads me to what I love most/ And that, my darling, is you").
+Ernest wrote to him:Du weißt es nicht, wie ich dich liebe,/Und wissend würdest du‘s glauben nicht,/Dass in mir wären solche Triebe,/Wovon zu sprechen ich wage nicht ("You don't know how much I love you/ And if you knew, you wouldn't believe/That in me are such urges/ Of which I dare not speak.")

+In 1890, Alexander married.
+Only two years later, Grand Duke Louis died, and twent-three-year-old Ernest Louis succeeded him as Grand Duke of Hesse.
+As his father's only surviving son with no legitimate male cousins, it was important for the new Grand Duke to marry and sire an heir.
+Alexander's great-granddaughter Floria would later marry Donatus, Landgrave of Hesse, Ernest Louis' adopted great-grandson, in 2003.